by Bill McBride on 4/28/2015 04:37:00 PM

 The second graph shows the same three indexes in real terms (adjusted for inflation using CPI less Shelter).
 Note: some people use other inflation measures to adjust for real prices.

-In real terms, house prices are back to early '00s levels.
+In real terms, house prices are back to 2003 levels.

 In October 2004, Fed economist John Krainer and researcher Chishen Wei wrote a Fed letter on price to rent ratios: House Prices and Fundamental Value.
 Kainer and Wei presented a price-to-rent ratio using the OFHEO house price index and the Owners' Equivalent Rent (OER) from the BLS.